 The School will carefully consider any information about past disciplinary actions or allegations disclosed when assessing the applicant's suitability for the role.

-The school may, at its discretion, make telephone contact with any referee to verify the details of the written reference provided.
+The school may, at its discretion, contact any referee by telephone to verify the details of the written reference provided.